Brittany Kamai: Early life and education

 Kamai grew up in Honolulu, Hawaii and graduated from President Theodore Roosevelt High School.
 She completed her Bachelor's degree in physics from the University of Hawaiʻi at Mānoa, where she played NCAA Division I water polo, and her Master of Arts at Fisk University in 2011.
 She attended graduate school at the University of Chicago, where she worked at the Fermilab, and was awarded her PhD in 2016 from Vanderbilt University.
 Kamai's doctoral research focused on using the Fermilab Holometer to search for gravitational waves in the MHz frequency range.

 Kamai is only the second native Hawaiian to earn a doctorate in astrophysics and the third to earn a PhD in physics.
 She was part of the Fisk-Vanderbilt Master's to PhD Bridge Program and completed a postdoctoral research fellowship through the Astrophysics Future Faculty Launch Program and Vanderbilt University.

 Career

 As of June 2020, Kamai held joint postdoctoral appointments at the University of California, Santa Cruz and the California Institute of Technology.
 She is a member of the research group at the Laser Interferometer Gravitational-Wave Observatory and her research focuses on gravitational wave instrumentation.
+In spring 2024, Kamai was a visiting astronomy professor at the University of Washington, where she taught Pacific Indigenous Astrophysics.
+This course connected astrophysics with Pacific Indigenous navigation.